 - Excelling - People from all protected groups fare as well as people overall

-The latest version of the CCG's self-assessment against the toolkit is available on the CCG website here (Equality Delivery System - CCG's Self-Assessment)
+The latest version of the CCG's self-assessment against the toolkit and action plan is available on the CCG website here (Equality Delivery System - CCG's Self-Assessment)

 Accessible Information Standard

 Form August 2016 all organisations that provided NHS care are legally required to follow the Accessible Information Standard.
 The standard aims to make sure that people who have a disability, impairment or sensory loss get information that they can access and understand, and any communication support that they need from health and care services.